Religion is still everywhere. So, reflecting and influencing the culture in which we find them, children’s books are not secular either.

 The Lutterworth Press is an old publishing company (of 200 years) whose mission is to publish Christian texts.
 They published Joan’s Crusade [which my mother had as a child, and it graced my own childhood bookshelves, and I remember one very bored Sunday I actually read it].

-YA BOOKS ABOUT RELIGIOUS TRADITIONS RATHER THAN FAITH
+YOUNG ADULT BOOKS ABOUT RELIGIOUS TRADITIONS RATHER THAN FAITH

-See (Un)arranged Marriage, set in Leicester or Killing Honour, both by Bali Rai.
+For a good example of this, see (Un)arranged Marriage, set in Leicester or Killing Honour, both by Bali Rai.

 Religion is now presented as a social problem – not necessarily in a negative way – but as something to be dealt with.